 3 – Choosing the right trekking pole is important.
 Not only should your poles be strong, they should also be as lightweight as possible.
 I went for the Leki Corklite poles, but the Black Diamond Ergo Trail walking poles are equally as good.

 4 – Rucksacks are a very important purchase decision, and you should take your time choosing the right pack for your adventure, and one that is most comfortable to you.
 I have around 4 rucksacks – some for day hike, some for weekend hikes and larger ones for expeditions, backpacking and camping.
-Here I’ve gone for the Osprey Xenith 75 litre, which should have room for everything, if you split the equipment between you and one other person.
+Here I’ve gone for an Osprey 75 litre, which should have room for everything, if you split the equipment between you and one other person.
 Any Osprey pack around that size is also good.

 WILD CAMPING KIT FOR THE EVENING / MORNING